-Arson is one of the most serious felonies under Florida law.
+Arson is one of the most serious felonies under state law.
 Since arson inherently presents a grave danger to others, those accused of this crime face severe penalties if convicted.
-Arson is a felony, meaning that it is punishable by prison sentences.
+Because this crime a felony, meaning that it is punishable by prison sentences.

 Depending on whether someone is injured in the alleged arson, the accused could also face other related charges including assault or even attempted murder.

-Given the severity of arson charges, it is important to contact a West Palm Beach arson lawyer immediately.
-Your qualified defense lawyer will fight to clear your name.
-In many cases, your lawyer may be able to reduce arson charges to something less serious.
+Given the severity of these charges, it is important to contact a West Palm Beach arson lawyer immediately.
+Your qualified defense lawyer could fight to clear your name.
+In many cases, your lawyer may be able to reduce these charges to something less serious.

 - Any dwelling, whether occupied or not or its contents